How to Open a Business Bank Account in Switzerland

 Benefits of Business Banking in Switzerland

-The benefits of business banking in Switzerland ultimately depend on your specific business profile and the corporate banking services your company requires.
+The fiscal advantages and benefits of banking in Switzerland as a non-resident business owner ultimately depend on your specific business profile and the corporate banking services your company requires.
 In other words, the industry you operate in, where your business is located, why you want to bank in Switzerland, and any additional corporate banking services your business requires.

-Of course, not all banks in Switzerland offer the same corporate banking services and benefits.
+Of course, not all top-rated institutions available, including the best banks in Switzerland, offer the same corporate banking services and benefits.
 So, it’s important to consider the exact benefits you are looking for prior to applying for a Swiss corporate account.

 You can do this by using the information available in the GlobalBanks IQ Database or by accessing bank-specific information from our advanced international banking reports.